-We believe that 2012 marked a bottoming in the U.S. commercial and residential real estate markets.
-We continue to be optimistic about the prospects for home price appreciation over the course of 2013.
-The United States housing market is benefiting from favorable supply/demand dynamics, low mortgage rates, an increase in household formation and an influx of capital into the REO rental strategy.
-However, we would expect that without an increase in median income the pace of home price appreciation is likely to moderate towards the end of the year.
-Furthermore, we believe the deep dislocations that occurred in these markets have resulted or will result in an "over-correction" in pricing, thus creating a potential opportunity for us to capitalize on these market dislocations.
-The recent actions taken by the U.S. government, the Federal Reserve and other governmental and regulatory bodies to address the financial crisis, specifically QE3, has exacerbated the shortage of high quality assets in the market place, leading to stronger interest in credit assets.
-As we look ahead to 2013 and 2014 we believe further opportunities will arise from the evolution of the housing finance market.
-We expect that market conditions will continue to impact our operating results and will cause us to adjust our investment and financing strategies over time as new opportunities emerge and risk profiles of our business change.
+We continue to believe that 2012 marked a bottoming in the U.S. commercial and residential real estate markets.
+Despite the recent increase in mortgage rates, we remain optimistic about the prospects for home price appreciation over the remainder of 2013 and into 2014 and beyond.
+Currently, the U.S. housing market benefits from favorable supply/demand dynamics, historically low mortgage rates, an increase in household formation and an influx of capital into the real estate-owned rental strategy.
+However, we expect that, without an increase in median income, the pace of home price appreciation is likely to moderate over the coming years.
+Furthermore, we believe the deep dislocations that occurred in these markets may result in an "over-correction" in pricing, creating a potential opportunity for us to capitalize on these market dislocations.
+As we look ahead to the remainder of 2013 and 2014, we believe further opportunities will arise from the evolution of the housing finance market.